DarraghNimmo1/ATAC-seq/README.md

 # ATAC-seq analysis

-A set of scripts to preprocess ATAC sequencing reads, align to genome, investigate for quality and perform downstream analysis including transcription factor footprinting and differential analysis.
+A set of scripts to preprocess ATAC sequencing reads, align to genome, investigate for quality and perform downstream analysis including transcription factor footprinting and differential accessibility analysis.

 (1) ATAC-seq preprocessing, alignment and peak calling.